peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 The sum of thisValue and the other object.

+<a id="CompareTo_int"></a>
+### CompareTo

+    public int CompareTo(
+        int intOther);

+Not documented yet.

+Not documented yet.

+<b>Parameters:</b>

+ * <i>intOther</i>: Not documented yet.

+<b>Return Value:</b>

+The return value is not documented yet.

 <a id="CompareTo_PeterO_Numbers_EDecimal"></a>
 ### CompareTo

     public sealed int CompareTo(
         PeterO.Numbers.EDecimal other);

 Compares the mathematical values of this object and another object, accepting NaN values.
-This method is not consistent with the Equals method because two different numbers with the same mathematical value, but different exponents, will compare as equal.

-In this method, negative zero and positive zero are considered equal.

-If this object or the other object is a quiet NaN or signaling NaN, this method will not trigger an error.
-Instead, NaN will compare greater than any other number, including infinity.
-Two different NaN values will be considered equal.
+This method currently uses the rules given in the CompareToValue method, so that it it is not consistent with the Equals method, but it may change in a future version to use the rules for the CompareToTotal method instead.

 <b>Parameters:</b>